scrothers/ecs-reference-architecture/README.md

 EC2 Container Service (ECS).
 This reference architecture is entirely written in Terraform and also utilizes Packer to create AMIs within your AWS account.

+To see the status of this project, please visit the project [milestones](https://github.com/scrothers/ecs-reference-architecture/milestones).

 ### The following AWS Services are used:
 * [Amazon Elastic Compute Cloud (EC2)](https://aws.amazon.com/ec2/)
 * [Amazon EC2 Container Service (ECS)](https://aws.amazon.com/ecs/)